 City of Portland services and operations may have changed or temporarily paused due to the COVID-19 pandemic.
 To see which changes may affect you, visit COVID-19 City of Portland Customer Service Hours and Operations Changes.

-The State of Oregon COVID-19 Resources page has information related to unemployment benefits, childcare, public health information, occupational safety, business, state taxes, and state parks access for Oregonians.
+The State of Oregon COVID-19 Resources page has information related to the most recent public health information, unemployment benefits, childcare, occupational safety, business, state taxes, and state parks access for Oregonians.

 Center for Disease Control and Prevention (CDC) Coronavirus COVID-19 Information: Available in many languages including; Español | 简体中文 | Tiếng Việt | 한국어